ryj1023/The-Thought-Corner/README.md

 <h1>UX</h1>
 This app is designed for the user to be able to freely scroll through articles with a mobile-first approach.
 The app is simple and easy to navigate, making it useful and user friendly.

-<h1>Initial Wireframes</h1>

-The initial mobile wireframes can be seen below:

 <h1>Working Prototype</h1>

-You can access a working prototype of the app here:
+You can access a working prototype of the app here: https://ryj1023.github.io/The-Thought-Corner/build/

 <h1>Technical</h1>